EPSRC logo

 AstraZeneca Bio Products Laboratory Cell Therapy Catapult (replace)

-Centre for Process Innovation CPI (UK) ELI Lilly and Company Evonik Industries AG (International)
+Centre for Process Innovation CPI (UK) Eli Lilly and Company Evonik Industries AG (International)

 FUJIFILM UK Ltd GlaxoSmithKline plc (GSK) Henley Biotechnology Consultancy